arpitbbhayani/articles/blogs/python-prompts.md

 '... '
 ```

-To render the prompt string Python prints the value given in `sys.ps1` and `sys.ps2` which means changing value of these variables should change the prompt string right away.
+To render the prompt string Python prints the value given in `sys.ps1` and `sys.ps2` which means changing the value of these variables should change the prompt string right away.

 ```py
 >>> import sys